Product Safety Pertaining to Ultra-Plush Fabric

 Learn more here: https://www.thebump.com/a/baby-hair-tourniquet

-We’ve learned of a few children that have used a very well-loved, ultra-plush Slumberkin and got their fingers stuck in the fur - causing this issue.
-To the best of our knowledge, it’s happened at nap or bedtime.
-Luckily no children have been seriously harmed, but the “what if” weighs heavy on our hearts.
+We are aware of a few very young children that got their fingers stuck in the fur of a very well-loved, ultra-plush Slumberkinscausing this issue.
+No children were seriously harmed, but the “what if” weighs heavy on our hearts.

 What the safety-testing process (for the entire toy industry) doesn’t take into account is the wear, tear, and matting that can happen to the fur over time, along with how little ones might use things like a hair strand or other items to self-soothe.